InstantWebP2P/node-android/README.md

 node-android
 ===============

-Node.js rewrite for Android with the compatible API.
+Run Node.js on Android by rewrite Node.js in  Java with the compatible API.